Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 Whether Vyre allies with the Silver Ravens or not depends entirely on how many banquet points the characters manage to get.
 They need at least 20.
-A party of 5 who arrives properly dressed will start out with 10, so some risk-taking might be necessary during the proceedings.
+A party of 5 who arrives properly dressed will start out with 10, and might get a few more from bringing optimal gifts.
+Even so, they will still need to take active part in the banquet and the attending skill challenge in order to succeed at the mission.

 If the party succeeds, the Queen might invite the individual who gained them the most points for an intimate night.
 Ties go to the prettiest or most charismatic